 The regulations for Part B of IDEA set forth separate procedures for written administrative complaints and for due process complaints and hearings.
-As explained below, any individual or organization may file a written administrative complaint alleging a violation of any Part B requirement by a school district, the Tennessee Department of Education, or any other public agency.
+As explained below, any individual or organization may file a written administrative complaint alleging a violation of any Part B requirement by a school district, the Tennessee Department of Education Division of Special Education, or any other public agency.
 Only you or a school district may file a due process complaint on any matter relating to a proposal or a refusal to initiate or change the identification, evaluation or educational placement of a child with a disability, or the provision of a free appropriate public education (FAPE) to the child.
-While staff of the department generally must resolve a written administrative complaint within a 60-calendar-day timeline, unless the timeline is properly extended, an administrative law judge must hear a due process complaint (if not resolved through a resolution meeting or through mediation) and issue a written decision within 45 calendar days after the end of the resolution period as described in this document under the heading Resolution Process, unless the administrative law judge grants a specific extension of the timeline at your request or the school district's request.
-The administrative complaint and due process complaint, resolution, and hearing procedures are described more fully below.
+While staff of the Tennessee Department of Education Division of Special Education generally must resolve a written administrative complaint within a 60-calendarday timeline, unless the timeline is properly extended, an administrative law judge must hear a due process complaint (if not resolved through a resolution meeting or through mediation) and issue a written decision within 45-calendardays after the end of the resolution period, as described in this document under the heading Resolution Process, unless the administrative law judge grants a specific extension of the timeline at your request or the school district's request.
+The written administrative complaint and due process complaint, resolution and hearing procedures are described more fully below.